Best Moisturizers for Dry Skin in 2026: CeraVe, Vanicream & Budget Picks That Work

 How to Maximize Moisturizer Effectiveness

-Proper application and technique make a huge difference:
+Proper application and technique make a real difference:

 - Apply to Damp Skin - Pat dry, don't rub, then apply immediately while skin is still slightly damp to lock in moisture